 - Highlights: clean and minimalist guest room, comfortable bed, shower facilities for checked-out guests, close to Orchard Road and Somerset MRT station, best affordable boutique hotel in Singapore

-- Lowlights: an odd design for a safe box drawer/shelf in guest room, small swimming pool
+- Lowlights: an odd design for a safe box drawer/shelf in the guest room, a small swimming pool

 Rate: $250SGD (Studio Loft)